the wandering chick

 You can view pictures from yet a third trip.

-To continue with pictures from this trip to Lake Powell, click this Vermillion Cliffs link.
+To continue with pictures from this trip to Lake Powell, click this Vermilion Cliffs link.

 Or, you may want to return to the Arizona home page.

-Otherwise, feel free to choose a destination below.
+Otherwise, feel free to choose a destination from the Main Menu link below.

 Thank you for visiting these photo pages.